tale-toul/gobuilder-s2i/README.md

 | s2i/bin/run            | Yes       | Script that runs the application                             |

 ### Dockerfile
-This is the file describing how to create the builder image.
-It needs to include all the components needed to build the go applications.
-By limiting the components installed, the size of the image can be reduced considerably in comparison to the golang image included with Openshift.
+The Dockerfile file contains the instructions describing how to create the builder image.
+It needs to include all the components needed to build the go applications from source code.
+By limiting the components installed to only those required, the size of the image can be reduced considerably in comparison to the golang image included with Openshift.

+The Dockerfile included in this repository is made up of the following steps:

-In this case the image is base on an ubi8 image:
+The image is base on an ubi8 image:
 ```
 FROM registry.access.redhat.com/ubi8:8.3
 ```